achempak/Fast-Style-Transfer/README.md

 =================
 Slow_Style:

-slow_model.py     --  Contains the VGG-19 neural network architecture and functionality to solve the problem posed by Gatys \n slow_utils.py     --  Contains utility functions to preprocess and display images and plots for the losses \n Slow_Style.ipynb  --  Runs the computing framework for slow style transfer and generates the results seen in Sections 3 and 4 \n
+slow_model.py     --  Contains the VGG-19 neural network architecture and functionality to solve the problem posed by Gatys <\br>
+slow_utils.py     --  Contains utility functions to preprocess and display images and plots for the losses <\br> Slow_Style.ipynb  --  Runs the computing framework for slow style transfer and generates the results seen in Sections 3 and 4 <\br>

 Fast_Style: